ls1intum/Artemis/docs/dev/guidelines/server.rst

 =========================

 Do not use the ``@SpyBean`` or ``@MockBean`` annotation unless absolutely necessary, or possibly in an abstract Superclass.
 If you want to see more in detail why, take a look `here <https://www.baeldung.com/spring-tests>`__.
-Basically every time ``@MockBean`` appears in a class, the ApplicationContext cache gets marked as dirty, hence the runner will clean the cache after the test-class is done and restarts the application context.
+Basically, every time ``@MockBean`` appears in a class, the ApplicationContext cache gets marked as dirty, hence the runner will clean the cache after the test-class is done and restarts the application context.
 This leads to a large overhead, which makes the tests tend to take a lot more time.

 Here is an example how to replace a ``@SpyBean``.
 We wanted to test a catch case which is only executed if an IOException gets thrown.
 We did this by mocking the service method and making it throw an Exception.